Roy Face: Pittsburgh Pirates

-Face made his major league debut in April 1953, and started in 13 games, relieved in 28, with a 6.58 ERA that year.
-At that point in his career he only had a fastball and curveball.
+Face made his major league debut in April, 1953.
+He started 13 games and relieved in 28 but struggled with a 6.58 ERA.
+At that point in his career, he only had a fastball and curveball.
 In 1954, he was sent to the Pirates minor league team, the New Orleans Pelicans of the Double-A Southern Association, to learn an off-speed pitch.
 It was during this time that Face developed his forkball.
 Face was managed by Danny Murtaugh (who would later manage Face on a world champion Pirates team in 1960).
 Murtaugh turned Face solely into a relief pitcher that year.

+Face achieved his future success almost exclusively with the forkball, which he reportedly had learned directly from New York Yankees’ reliever Joe Page.
+It has also been reported that Face learned the forkball by observing Page during Page's time with the Pelicans in 1954, at a time when Page was trying to make a comeback after his days pitching for the Yankees had ended.

-Face returned to the Pirates for the 1955 season, and was both a starter and reliever, appearing in 42 games, with a 5–7 record and 3.58 ERA.
+Face returned to the Pirates for the 1955 season, when he appeared in 42 games as both a starter and reliever.
+He had a 5–7 record and 3.58 ERA.
 In 1956, he set a modern Pirates record for games pitched (68), leading the league and breaking the club mark of 59 set by Bill Werle in 1951.
 Of those 68 games, only 3 were starts.
 He was 12–13 in 135.1 innings, pitching in 9 straight games in September 1956 to tie a big league record.

-In 1957 he saved 10 games for the first time, finishing fifth in the NL, and started his last game.
+In 1957 he saved 10 games for the first time, finishing fifth in the NL; and started a game for the last time in his career.
 In 1958 the team finished in second place, the first time in his five years they had placed better than seventh.
 Face led the NL with 20 saves, and posted his best earned run average to date with a 2.89 mark, finishing 17th in NL Most Valuable Player (MVP) voting.

-Face achieved his success almost exclusively with the forkball, which he had learned from Yankees reliever Joe Page, though it has also been reported he learned the forkball by watching Page during Page's time with the Pelicans in 1954, when Page was trying to make a comeback after his days with the Yankees.